Atuna indica

-Atuna indica is a species of plant in the family Chrysobalanaceae.
+Atuna indica is a species of flowering plant in the family Chrysobalanaceae.
 It is endemic to the Nilgiri Hills of Tamil Nadu in southern India.
 It has been recorded only twice from a small area in the north-west of the Nilgiris, where it grows in submontane evergreen forest.

+The species was first described as Entosiphon indicum by Richard Henry Beddome in 1864.
+In 1969 André Joseph Guillaume Henri Kostermans placed the species in genus Atuna as A. indica.